 Bravecto, a one-of-a-kind drug created by Merck, is a long-term solution to a nasty flea and tick problem.

-Although considered safe for the majority of otherwise healthy dogs, there have been really serious adverse side effects reported.
+Although considered safe for the majority of otherwise healthy dogs, there have been serious adverse side effects reported.
 These side effects include severe vomiting, diarrhea and death.

 At the end of the day, we all want happy and healthy dogs.
 Protecting them from disease-carrying parasites is one of our top priorities.
 Unfortunately, that comes with inherent risks.